-The South Africa water sector is expected to be especially hard hit as a result of projected climate change.
-The entire water services cycle is vulnerable to the effects of climate change, from the raw water source, through to the purification and distribution processes, to the processing of effluent and subsequent wastewater treatment.
+The South African water sector is expected to be especially hard hit as a result of projected climate change.
+We have already seen evidence of this during the recent El Niño event, and the entire water services chain is vulnerable to the effects of climate change, from the raw water source, through to the purification and distribution processes and subsequent wastewater treatment.

 Increased temperatures will affect existing water treatment infrastructure and conveyance systems.
-Storage tanks, flocculation chambers, and pipelines used for water distribution may be exposed to increased corrosion as a result of higher temperatures.
+Storage tanks, flocculation chambers, and the pipeline network used for water distribution may be exposed to increased corrosion as a result of higher temperatures.
 In turn, an increase in extreme events, such as floods, may damage infrastructure.

-An increase in temperature will also lead to a concomitant increase in water demand and use despite a decrease in available water at the source due to a higher rates of water loss, especially from dams.
-This will result in an increased level of pollutants in water resources, which will translate to an increase in the cost of water treatment, an important area for municipalities to be able to put in place the necessary plans to adapt to these changes.
-All of these changes will be an added burden to municipalities, who are already having to cope with eradicating service backlogs, ensuring operation and maintenance of water and wastewater systems and ensuring water security amid rising demand and dwindling water supplies.
+An increase in temperature will also lead to a concomitant increase in water demand and use despite a decrease in available water at the source due to higher rates of water loss, especially from dams.
+This will result in an increased level of pollutants in water resources, which will translate to an increase in the cost of treatment, an important area for municipalities to be able to put in place the necessary plans to adapt to these changes.

+All of these changes will be an added burden to municipalities, who are already having to cope with eradicating service backlogs in support of improved service delivery, ensuring proper operation and maintenance of water and wastewater systems and ensuring water security amid rising demand and dwindling water supplies.